uclahs-cds/pipeline-call-mtSNV/README.md

 ### 1. Extract mtDNA with BAMQL

-BAMQL is a package or query language which the Boutros lab [published](https://doi.org/10.1186/s12859-016-1162-y) and is dedicated to extracting reads from BAM files.<sup>1-2</sup>
+[BAMQL](https://doi.org/10.1186/s12859-016-1162-y) is a package or query language published by the Boutros lab for extracting reads from BAM files.<sup>1-2</sup>

 ### 2. Align mtDNA with MToolBox
 ![flowchart_mtoolbox_overview](flowchart_mtoolbox_overview.png)

-So once we have mitochondrial reads extracted we proceed to MtoolBox which can accept as input raw data or prealigned reads.<sup>3</sup>

-In both cases, reads are mapped/remapped by the mapExome.py script to a mitochondrial reference genome.
-The current pipeline uses the Reconstructed Sapiens Reference Sequence (RSRS).
-Additional information found [here](https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/).<sup>4</sup>

-This step generates a dataset of reliable mitochondrial aligned reads.
+MToolBox is used to align the extracted mitochondrial reads.
+It can accept as input either raw data or prealigned reads.<sup>3</sup> In both cases, reads are mapped by the mapExome.py script to a mitochondrial reference genome.
+The current pipeline uses the Reconstructed Sapiens Reference Sequence(RSRS).<sup>4</sup> This generates a dataset of reliable mitochondrial aligned reads.

 ### 3. Call mtSNV with mitoCaller

-While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 seperate copies.
-Moreover, mtDNA is circular and it is possible to have heterogeneity at the same base within the mtDNA DNA in the same cell.
-This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional parameters.

-[mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondria specific algorithm to identify mtDNA variants.<sup>5-6</sup> Further literature on the likelihood-based mode, how circularity is handled, and how mtDNA copy number is estimated can be found [here](https://doi.org/10.1371/journal.pgen.1005306).
+While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 copies, so it is possible to have heterogeneity at the same base within the mtDNA in the same cell.
+Additionally, mtDNA is circular.
+This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional parameters. [mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondrial specific algorithm designed to account for these unique factors to identify mtDNA variants.<sup>5-6</sup>

 ### 4. Convert mitoCaller output with Mito2VCF